Reduce back and neck pain from enlarged breasts with Cleveland Ohio breast surgery

 What are the risks of breast reduction surgery?

-Cup size.
-Bra cup size cannot be guaranteed for any breast surgery because it is not standardized; cup size is different between manufacturers.
-One company’s B-cup will not be the same size as another company’s, for instance.
-Furthermore, cup size is also subjective: one woman may wear a D-cup bra, but a woman of similar size may like the fit of a C-cup better.
-It is also important to note that the volume of a given cup size increases greatly as chest size increases, so a 34-C cup is actually a much smaller cup than a 40-C. Thus, a woman may fit into a 34-C or a 36-B, for example.
+Furthermore, cup size is also subjective: one woman may wear a D-cup bra, but a woman of equivalent size may like the fit of a C-cup better.
+It is also important to note that the volume of a given cup size increases as chest size increases, so a 34-C cup is actually a much smaller cup than a 40-C. Thus, a woman may fit into a 34-C or a 36-B, for example.

 Why choose Dr. Goldman?

-So we invite you to examine Dr. Goldman’s credentials, before and after pictures, and the rest of our website, then we hope to see you in consultation to find out if breast reduction in Ohio is a good choice for you.
+We invite you to examine Dr. Goldman’s credentials, before and after pictures, and the rest of our website.
+Then we hope to see you in consultation to find out if breast reduction in Ohio is a viable choice for you.

 How do I schedule a consultation?